 Where to stay in Amelia Island

 We stayed at the Seaside Amelia Inn, and have nothing but glowing reports of our time there.
 Many of the reports I’d read from those who had stayed in Amelia Island recommended the Ritz-Carlton or the Omni Plantation, but both were farther out than we wanted to be.
 The Seaside Amelia Inn came recommended to me from the Amelia Island tourism board, and we absolutely loved our stay there.
 The property is located right on the Main Beach, and has a private entrance right onto the sand, with complimentary sun beds and umbrellas provided just for guests staying there.
 This location is perfect for families traveling with kids, especially young kids like mine who might just be looking to go to the beach for an hour or two before heading back to the room for a break.
 We also really enjoyed being able to walk down to the beach before breakfast when the temperatures were cool, or take a walk along the shore after dinner, and then head right back to the hotel.
-Main Beach also has a fantastic play area and miniature golf if you get bored of the beach.
+We also loved the rooftop deck, which provided the most amazing views out over the Atlantic; we watched both the sun rise and the sun set from up there, and even saw a pod of dolphins making their way down the shore!

 Downtown Fernandina is less than a five minute drive from the hotel, and I was surprised how much we enjoyed spending time here.
 I had thought the kids might be bored walking around the shops or down towards the harbor, but they really loved the quaint little shops and local places to get something to eat.
 Fort Clinch State Park was also just a few minutes away, and that turned out to be my son’s favorite place of the whole trip!